Sweetener World Tour

-The tour was a commercial and critical success - it received positive reviews from critics and fans, who complimented the stage design and Grande's ethereal vocals.
+The tour received positive reviews from critics, who complimented the stage design and Grande's vocals.
 The Sweetener World Tour was attended by 1.3 million people and grossed $146.6 million from 97 shows, surpassing her previous concert tour, the Dangerous Woman Tour, as her highest-grossing tour to date.
 Throughout the tour, Grande partnered with nonprofit organization HeadCount to register new voters ahead of the 2020 United States presidential election, breaking its all-time voter registration record with 33,381 registrations.

-Multiple shows across the tour were recorded for the live concert tour album, K Bye for Now (SWT Live).
-It was released on December 23, 2019, following the final show of the tour in Inglewood, California on December 22, 2019.
-A concert film documenting the tour entitled Ariana Grande: Excuse Me, I Love You, was released on Netflix on December 21, 2020, one day prior to the one year anniversary of the final show.
+Multiple shows across the tour were recorded for the live album K Bye for Now (SWT Live), which was released on December 23, 2019, a day after the final show in Inglewood, California.
+A concert film documenting the tour entitled Ariana Grande: Excuse Me, I Love You was released to Netflix on December 21, 2020.

 Background

 On May 6, 2018, Grande finally hinted a tour via her official Twitter account, shortly after announcing the title for her upcoming album on The Tonight Show Starring Jimmy Fallon.
 Three months later, she announced that there were plans for a tour, stating that her team were "workin [sic] on it all now".
 Grande embarked on a promotional concert tour for Sweetener, The Sweetener Sessions, which began on August 20, 2018, in New York City and ended on September 4, 2018, in London, United Kingdom.
 Tour passes were also made available via her official website shortly after.
 Grande announced the title of the tour as the "Sweetener World Tour" on October 24, 2018, announcing its North American dates a day later.

 The first leg of the tour had 50 shows across North America and visited 45 cities, beginning on March 18, 2019, in Albany and concluding on August 4, 2019, at Lollapalooza.
 Pre-sale for the tickets for the first leg of the tour took place between November 1 and November 3, 2018.
 On November 5, 2018, tickets were opened to the general public, and Grande announced Normani and Social House as her opening acts.
 On December 10, 2018, due to popular demand, second shows were added in Chicago, Los Angeles, Miami, Brooklyn, New York City, Washington, D.C., Boston, Philadelphia, and Toronto.
 On January 14, 2019, the shows in Chicago, Indianapolis, Columbus, Milwaukee, St. Louis, Saint Paul, Denver and Salt Lake City were rescheduled and the shows in Omaha and Raleigh were cancelled due to Grande headlining the Coachella Valley Music and Arts Festival on April 14 and April 21, 2019, and a new show was added in Las Vegas.
 On May 28, 2019, the shows in Tampa and Orlando were cancelled and rescheduled due to illness.